Caner Osmanpaşa

-Caner Osmanpaşa (born 15 January 1988) is a Turkish footballer who plays as a defender for Kocaelispor.
+Caner Osmanpaşa (born 15 January 1988) is a Turkish footballer who plays as a defender for TFF 1.
+Lig club Sarıyerspor.

 Professional career

 Osmanpaşa is a product of the youth academy of Trabzon Çağlayanspor, and began his senior career with Akçaabat Sebatspor.
 He moved to Orduspor in Orduspor, and followed that with stints at 1461 Trabzon, Trabzonspor and Akhisarspor.
 On 10 May 2018, he helped win their first professional trophy, the 2017–18 Turkish Cup.